Don Hopgood: Early life and education

-Donald Jack Hopgood was born on born 5 September 1938 at Prospect, an inner northern suburb of Adelaide.
-His father worked at Berger Paints.
-His maternal grandfather worked at Islington Railway Workshops, while his paternal grandfather was a retired typesetter.
+Hopgood was born on 5 September 1938 at Prospect, South Australia, to Jack and Gwen Hopgood, née Bessell.
+His father, a member of the Depression generation, left school with few formal qualifications and initially worked at a hardware store before joining Berger Paints, where he eventually became industrial sales manager.
+His maternal grandfather, Fred Bessell, worked at the Islington Railway Workshops, which employed a large workforce during the Second World War.
+Hopgood had one younger brother, Melvyn Frederick Hopgood.

 Hopgood grew up in Prospect and was a member of the Prospect North Methodist Church Sunday school.
+Hopgood attended Prospect Primary School, where he began in junior primary.
 He went to Prospect Primary School and Adelaide Boys' High School.

-He then trained to be a teacher at Adelaide Teachers' College on Kintore Avenue, Adelaide.
-Hopgood started learning to play jazz trumpet at age 18, and played in jazz bands at church and university.
+First in his family to attend university.
+Hopgood then trained to be a teacher at Adelaide Teachers' College on Kintore Avenue.

-Career

-Teaching
+Teaching career

 Hopgood taught from 1960 at Le Fevre Boys' Technical High School for three years, then moved to Whyalla Technical High School for a year (while still studying), then Westminster School for almost five years.
 He started teaching science, including physics, but after graduating in arts started teaching modern history as well.
 He did an honours degree in arts while teaching at Westminster.

 He won a three-year scholarship to study for a PhD from Flinders University, so left teaching to do his PhD in 1968.
 He was still studying for his PhD when he was elected to state parliament, so converted the final year to part-time.
 His thesis was on history, which was within the School of Social Science at Flinders, titled "A Psephological Examination of the South Australian Labor Party from World War I to the Depression".